RiadEdd/geojson-api/README.md

 * [Setup](#setup)

 ## General info
 This project is a simple API for informations about countries (coordinates, ISO Code, name).
 It is based on a geojson file (countries.geojson).
+I used vanilla JavaScript and CSS for a faster rendering.

 ## Technologies
 Project is created with: